SAF reading list

 Bain: Will plans to decarbonise the aviation industry fly?

 Jim Harris, Jérémie Danicourt, Adam Papania, and Austin Kim say that decarbonising by 2050 is a moonshot challenge.
-They say that investing $1.3 trillion in SAF production would produce only about 20% of forecast 2050 aviation fuel demand.
+They say that investing $1.3trn in SAF production would produce only about 20% of forecast 2050 aviation fuel demand.

 McKinsey and the World Economic Forum: Clean skies for tomorrow: Delivering on the global power-to-liquid ambition

-Written by McKinsey’s Bernd Heid, Nathan Lash, Robin Riedel and Daniel Riefer, the report says that the a total of between $3 trillion to $4 trillion needs to be invested into Power-to-Liquid SAF between 2022 and 2050.
+Written by McKinsey’s Bernd Heid, Nathan Lash, Robin Riedel and Daniel Riefer, the report says that the a total of between $3-4trn needs to be invested into Power-to-Liquid SAF between 2022 and 2050.

 WWF South Africa: Fuel for the future – a blueprint for the production of Sustainable Aviation Fuel in South Africa

 A great guide to how South Africa could use a variety of feedstocks including sugarcane, invasive alien plants, waste fats and industrial gasses to produce SAF.
-Has a strong socio-economic section.
-The report estimates that domestic SAF production could create more than 100,000 direct jobs.
+The report has a detailed socio-economic section.
+It also estimates that South Africa’s SAF production could create more than 100,000 direct jobs.

 2020